danielkoll/danielkoll.github.io/_pages/research.md

 # Searching for Exoplanets Atmospheres: Theory and Observations

 How can we use thermal observations to characterize rocky exoplanets?
-This area has been a long-standing research focus of mine.
-I originally started studying exoplanet thermal phase curves during my PhD, largely because they offer a way to probe the atmospheric dynamics of exoplanets (see below).
-Along the way, however, we discovered that thermal observations of hot rocky exoplanets offer an extremely efficient way to search exoplanets for atmospehres.
+I originally started studying exoplanet thermal phase curves during my PhD [Koll & Abbot 2015](https://iopscience.iop.org/article/10.1088/0004-637X/802/1/21), largely because they offer a way to probe the atmospheric dynamics of exoplanets (see below).
+Along the way, however, we discovered that thermal observations of hot rocky exoplanets offer an extremely efficient way to search exoplanets for atmospheres.

+In my postdoc, my collaborators and I proposed that secondary eclipses with JWST could help us quickly scan exoplanets and identify those with thick atmospheres [(Koll et al 2019)](https://iopscience.iop.org/article/10.3847/1538-4357/ab4c91).
+This method has since then become one of the most effective ways to search rocky exoplanets for atmospheres, as 500 hours of JWST time will be dedicated to searching rocky exoplanets for signs of an atmosphere using secondary eclipses.

 # Atmospheric Dynamics of Tidally-locked Exoplanets